mchalupa/dg/README.md

 ./llvm-dg-dump -mark slicing_criterion bytecode.bc > file.dot
 ```

-In the tools/ directory there are few scripts for convenient manipulation
+In the tools/ directory, there are few scripts for convenient manipulation
-of sliced code.
+with the sliced bytecode.
 First is sliced-diff.sh.
 This script takes file and shows
 differences after slicing.
 It uses meld or kompare or just diff program
 to display the results (the first that is available on the system, in this order)